FOSTER CARE, CHILD WELFARE, AND

 hurt so much.

-I know how bad foster care is and I want other
+I know how bad foster care is and I want other people to

 know so that what happened to me won't happen to other kids.
 I